Ulyanovsk: Economy

 An international airline for unique and heavy cargo, Volga-Dnepr Airlines, is based in the city.

 There are many manufacturing facilities of foreign corporations such as Legrand (company), Mars, Incorporated, Takata-Petri, Anadolu Efes S.K., ALFA (Mexico) and others.

-Banking is mostly represented by national banks such as Sberbank, VTB Bank, Alfa-Bank, Bin Bank, Ak Bars Bank, MDM Bank, Trust Bank and also regional banks from Ulyanovsk Oblast.
+Banking is mostly represented by national banks such as Sberbank, VTB Bank, Alfa-Bank, Bin Bank, Ak Bars Bank and also regional banks from Ulyanovsk Oblast.

 Ulyanovsk has also a strong military base presence in town.
 The 31st Airborne Brigade of the Russian Airborne Troops of the armed forces is based in Ulyanovsk.

 "Bridgestone Tire Manufacturing CIS" - Japan tyre works, work from 2016.

 Production of industrial gases: Linde Gas Rus, Spektrum of Gases.

 Tourism and hospitality industry

 Tourism is a growing industry in the city and the surrounding areas because of Volga micro-climate and historical significance of Simbirsk.
 Hilton Hotel Group and Marriott Hotels & Resorts are building their hotels in the downtown area.

 The region of Undory, a driving distance from Ulyanovsk is famous for its spas and mineral water.
 The city offers many options for sports enthusiasts.
 The countryside is ideal for outdoor and water sports.
 The springs of Undory have been known for more than 200 years.
 The water at spa is rich in sodium chloride, and comes from artesian wells.